-The purpose of this announcement is to encourage submission of proposals for activities that will enable communities to develop visions for data-intensive SBE and EHR areas of research.
+The purpose of this solicitation is to encourage submission of proposals for activities that will enable communities to develop visions for data-intensive SBE and EHR areas of research.
 In some cases large scale databases may already exist, but the infrastructure such as tools and communities to utilize the data may be in need of development.
 In other cases appropriate activities may include the design of large scale databases and/or associated analytic tools.
 Databases could include traditional relational data, collections of historical data, or many other forms of structured sets of data.
-The primary objectives of proposals under this announcement are to organize a research community or engage an existing research community to design and, perhaps, prototype data-intensive research infrastructure for the SBE and EHR areas of research.
+The primary objectives of proposals under this solicitation are to organize a research community or engage an existing research community to design and, perhaps, prototype data-intensive research infrastructure for the SBE and EHR areas of research.
 The current year of this BCC competition will not support implementation of such infrastructure, though such funding is anticipated for subsequent years.
 For the purpose of this competition, data-intensive research is defined as research involving data resources that are well beyond the storage requirements, computational intensiveness or complexity that is currently typical of the SBE or EHR areas of research.
 Proposals should make clear how the proposed activities will enable promising SBE or EHR research that would not otherwise be possible.

-Submitted proposals for FY 2013 should focus on the development of communities, plans for database design or utilization, and infrastructure (including analytic tools) within which identified research may effectively proceed.
+Submitted proposals for FY 2014 should focus on the development of communities, or the utilization of existing communities, to develop plans for database design or utilization, and to develop infrastructure (including analytic tools) within which identified research may effectively proceed.
 The NSF's Research Coordination Network (RCN) solicitation and past RCN awards may provide helpful examples of ways to structure community building activities.
 RCN solicitation requirements, however, do not apply to BCC proposals.
-While the development of a prototype is permissible, the focus of FY 2013 projects should NOT be the implementation of a data resource, but rather building a broader community and capacity to design and eventually use a resource.
+While the development of a prototype is permissible, the focus of FY 2014 projects should NOT be the implementation or prototyping of a full-scale data resource, but rather building a broader community and/or capacity to design and eventually use a resource.

-This 2013 competition is the second round in what, funds permitting, is envisioned as a multiyear initiative.
-The 2012 and 2013 competitions are designed to permit research teams to establish the groundwork for larger scale (approximately \$1,000,000) projects in future competitions which would either result in a developed database or research tool or provide the basis for a significantly larger NSF request.
-The first of potentially multiple larger scale competitions is planned for 2014, funding permitted.
-Thus, while FY13 stresses community involvement in the design of the infrastructure, FY14 is anticipated to allow implementation projects, as well as continued community building efforts.
+This will be the final BCC-SBE/EHR solicitation.
+This 2014 competition is the third round in what, funds permitting, is envisioned as a multiyear initiative.
+The 2012, 2013 and 2014 competitions are designed to permit research teams to establish the groundwork for larger scale (approximately \$1,000,000) projects in future competitions which would either result in a developed database or research tool or provide the basis for a significantly larger NSF request.
+The first of potentially multiple larger scale competitions is planned for 2015, funding permitted.
+Thus, while FY14 stresses community involvement in the design of the infrastructure, FY15 is anticipated to allow implementation projects.
+(Established research communities in the SBE sciences or in EHR that have already identified the need for specific large scale data resources and/or associated analytics may also consider submitting "implementation projects" to the FY2014 DIBBS competition [Data Infrastructure Building Blocks; NSF 12-557]).